Play-Piglin-Network-Official/Triumph/readme.md

 - Your are not allowed to edit this code without the permission from Play Piglin Network.
 You may make a pull request though.
 - On top of this you are not allowed to upload your modifyed version of this template.

-  Not Following the terms of service will result in you being Kicked from any support places(Discord server and website) On top of this your support threads will be deneyd.
+  Voiding the terms of service will result in you being Kicked from any support places(Discord server and website) On top of this your support threads will be deneyd.